dbeniteza/dbeniteza/README.md

 ---

 👋 Hi!
-I'm Daniel and I work as a Middleware Solutions Architect | DevOps contributing to automate infrastructure provisioning and processes.
+I'm Daniel and I work as a Middleware Solutions Architect contributing to automate infrastructure provisioning and processes.

 👨‍💻 I have several years of experience working as Architect, specialized in middleware and Oracle products like Oracle WebLogic, Oracle Database, Oracle HTTP Server, Java JDK...